onkernel/kernel-images/README.md

 ## Browser Remote GUI / Live View

 You can use the embedded live view to monitor and control the browser.
 The live view supports both read and write access to the browser.
+Both map to port `443`.

 - NoVNC: A VNC client.
 Read/write is supported.
-Set `ENABLE_WEBRTC=false` in `docker run`.
-Maps to port `6080`.
+Set `ENABLE_WEBRTC=false` in `./run-docker.sh`.
 - WebRTC: A WebRTC-based client.
 Read/write, window resizing, and copy/paste is supported.
 It's much faster than VNC.
 Available when `ENABLE_WEBRTC=true` is set.
-Maps to port `8080`.

 ### Notes
 - Audio streaming in the WebRTC implementation is currently non-functional and needs to be fixed.